ALMPartners/ahjo/README.md

 Ahjo project names are listed under "projects" section in run order.
 In this example, the actions of project "ahjo_project_1_name" are executed first and the actions of project ahjo_project_3_name are executed last.

 The following settings are defined under the name of the ahjo project(s):

-* config - File path to the project-specific config file
+"config" - File path to the project-specific config file

-* actions - List of project actions to be executed
+"actions" - List of project actions to be executed

 # Logging